Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 | TerminateTripManagerOrchestratorBaseUrl|The Trip Manager Orchestrator trigger endpoint function base url |
 | TerminateTripMonitorOrchestratorApiKey|The Terminate Trip Demo Orchestrator trigger endpoint function code key |
 | TerminateTripMonitorOrchestratorBaseUrl|The Trip Terminate Demo Orchestrator trigger endpoint function base url |

+## Build the solution

+### .NET

+Pre-requisites:

+- VS2017 15.7 or later
+- .NET Core 2.1 SDK Installed

+### Node

+### Web

+## Deployment

+Function App deployments can happen from [Visual Studio]() IDE, [Visual Studio Team Services](https://visualstudio.microsoft.com/vso/) by defining a build pipeline that can be triggered upon push to the code repository, for example, or a build script such as [Cake](https://cakebuild.net/) or [Psake](https://github.com/psake/psake).

+Relecloud decided to use [Visual Studio team Services](https://visualstudio.microsoft.com/vso/) for production build and deployment and [Cake](https://cakebuild.net/) for development build and deployment.

+### VSTS

+TBA
+Function Apps
+Web App

+### Cake

+The `Cake` script reponsible to `deploy` and `provision` is included in the `dotnet` source directory.
+In order to run the Cake Script locally and deploy to your Azure Subscription, there are some pre-requisites.
+Please refer to the [Cake](#cake) provision section to know how to do this.

+Make sure the `settings` are updated as shown in [Setting Files](#setting-files) section to reflect your own resource app settings and connection strings.

+Once all of the above is in place, Cake is now able to authenticate and deploy the C# function apps provided that you used the same resource names as defined in [resources](#resources) section.
+If this is not the case, you can adjust the `paths.cake` file to match your resource names.

+From a PowerShell command, use the following commands for the `Dev` environment:

+- `./build.ps1 -Target Deploy -Configuration Debug -ScriptArgs '--Site=Drivers','--App=ServerlessMicroservices.FunctionApp.Drivers','--Env=Dev'`
+- `./build.ps1 -Target Deploy -Configuration Debug -ScriptArgs '--Site=Orchestrators','--App=ServerlessMicroservices.FunctionApp.Orchestrators','--Env=Dev'`
+- `./build.ps1 -Target Deploy -Configuration Debug -ScriptArgs '--Site=Trips','--App=ServerlessMicroservices.FunctionApp.Trips','--Env=Dev'`
+- `./build.ps1 -Target Deploy -Configuration Debug -ScriptArgs '--Site=Passengers','--App=ServerlessMicroservices.FunctionApp.Passengers','--Env=Dev'`

+From a PowerShell command, use the following commands for the `Prod` environment:

+- `./build.ps1 -Target Deploy -Configuration Release -ScriptArgs '--Site=Drivers','--App=ServerlessMicroservices.FunctionApp.Drivers','--Env=Prod'`
+- `./build.ps1 -Target Deploy -Configuration Release -ScriptArgs '--Site=Orchestrators','--App=ServerlessMicroservices.FunctionApp.Orchestrators','--Env=Prod'`
+- `./build.ps1 -Target Deploy -Configuration Release -ScriptArgs '--Site=Trips','--App=ServerlessMicroservices.FunctionApp.Trips','--Env=Prod'`
+- `./build.ps1 -Target Deploy -Configuration Release -ScriptArgs '--Site=Passengers','--App=ServerlessMicroservices.FunctionApp.Passengers','--Env=Prod'`